 A daily gratitude practice has been proven to reduce stress and increase overall wellbeing.
 It is merely impossible to feel stressed out and anxious when you are reflecting on the things you are grateful for.
 If you can take a moment to focus on something or someone you are thankful for, you may just find yourself calm as you notice the mental shift.
 An overall positive attitude can be cultivated with a little gratitude practice.

 Gratitude and stress cannot coexist.
 I was told, early in sobriety, that I needed to take the time to reflect on the things I am presently grateful for.
 At first, I considered the exercise to be a cheesy summer camp ritual that had been incorporated into recovery as a method of torturing me.
 Today, I send a gratitude list to 10 women (including my sponsor) in a chain text every night.
-Taking time to reflect on the things I am grateful for while reading the gratitude list of the women I love the most, has revolutionized my recovery.
+Spending time to reflect on the things I am grateful for while reading the gratitude list of the women I love the most, has revolutionized my recovery.
 My entire perception has shifted, and I couldn’t be more grateful.